-All persons eligible for Medicaid who are less than twenty-one (21) years of age are eligible for the EPSDT benefit with the exception of women aged eighteen to twenty-one (18 to 21) who are enrolled in the Planning for Healthy Babies Program (P4HB®).
+All persons eligible for Medicaid who are less than twenty-one (21) years of age are eligible for the EPSDT benefit except for women aged eighteen to twenty-one (18 to 21) who are enrolled in the Planning for Healthy Babies Program (P4HB®).
 P4HB participants are not eligible for the EPSDT benefit.
 All persons eligible for the PeachCare for Kids® program are eligible for the EPSDT benefit.